Semimartingale decomposition of convex functions of continuous semimartingales by Brownian perturbation: Piecewise linear convex functions and Meyer-Tanaka formula

 {where $L^0_t$ is the local time of $X$ at $0$.} \end{theorem}

-{So in this case $\sub$ is the left-hand side derivative.
-Moreover, because as we know Brownian motion spends zero time in Lebesgue-null sets, we can in fact choose $\overline{\nabla}f(0)$ to be any number in the interval $[-1,+1]$.
-Using the Meyer-Tanaka formula we can prove a more general result.
-Namely we will prove that any piecewise linear convex function of a continuous semimartingale is itself a continuous semimartingale and find the martingale part of the decomposition explicitly.}
+{Here, by extending the classic Meyer-Tanaka formula, we prove a more general result.
+Namely, we will prove that any piecewise linear convex function of a continuous semimartingale is itself a continuous semimartingale and find the martingale part of the decomposition explicitly.}